variousauthors/the-valley/NEXTSTEPS.md

  - [x] XP 0/15 - implement the /
        - also truncation... if the highest digit is 0 just skip
        - until there is a digit
- - [ ] We are running out of time when we draw the encounter window
+ - [x] We are running out of time when we draw the encounter window
-       - [ ] prepare the window draw data in the buffer and blast the screen instead of trying to fit it all into vblank
+       - [x] prepare the window draw data in the buffer and blast the screen instead of trying to fit it all into vblank
+ - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
+       [ ] this is noticeable now that we are drawing transparency
+ - [ ] improvement! the CPU usage during encounters is high because we update the window on every frame.
+We only need to update it when something changes :D
  - [ ] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
  - [ ] for now maybe just do HP with no ATT/DEF